medikoo/serverless-plugin-dynamodb-autoscaling/README.md

 [![Tests coverage][codecov-image]][codecov-url]

 # serverless-plugin-dynamodb-autoscaling
-## Autoscaling configuration for DynamoDB tables of Serverless project
+## Autoscaling configuration for DynamoDB tables

 - __Convention over configuration approach__ - Automatically discovers preconfigured tables and accompanies them with dedicated scaling resources.
-Configuration can be [fine tuned](#tables-configuration) addressing specific tables or indexes, or switched completely to [white list approach](#white-list-approach)
+Configuration can be [fine tuned](#tables-configuration) addressing specific tables or indexes, or switched to [white list approach](#white-list-approach)
 - __Resources savvy__ - Existing project's IAM role is reused for handling scaling target resources.
 It's only mandatory `ScalableTarget` and `ScalingPolicy` resources that are added to CloudFormation stack

 ### Installation